stetsmando/event-sourcing-example/README.md

 # Simple Example

-This repo serves as a simple example of how one can use [my message db connector](https://github.com/stetsmando/message-db-connector-ts) to create event sourced applications.
+This repo serves as a simple example of how one can use [my message db connector](https://github.com/stetsmando/message-db-connector-ts) library to create event-sourced applications.
-This is by no means exhaustive, but can serve as an example.
+This is by no means exhaustive, but can serve as a starting point.
 If you're interested for any reason, feel free to download the code and take a look.
+Also, reach out to me if you have questions.

 ## Prerequisites